-Management make judgements regarding the date of conrol of an acquisition in accordance with IFRS10.
-The judgement considers the individual legal agreements on each transaction and the date at which the Group starts to exercise control over the activities of the subsidary, usually the date of exchange of contracts.
-Financial performance of the acquisitions are included in the consolidated group results from the deemed date of control.
+Management make judgements regarding the date of control of an acquisition in accordance with IFRS10.
+The judgement considers the individual legal agreements on each transaction and the date at which the Group starts to exercise control over the activities of the subsidiary, usually the date of exchange of contracts.
+Financial performance of the acquisitions is included in the consolidated group from the deemed date of control.